forcedotcom/Secure-JSONP/README.md

         options (optional) - an options in the style of jquery that can be passed to the ajax request made in the child iframe.
 See documentation regarding the formatting of ajax settings object here: http://api.jquery.com/jQuery.ajax/.
-The request must still be a jsonp request, but you specify things such as "jsonp", "jsonpCallback", and "cache" as documented on that page.
+The request must still be a jsonp request, but you specify things such as "jsonp", "jsonpCallback", and "cache" as documented on that page. (only text options may be specified, i.e. not functions).

 Example usage: